 As a matter of rigorous policy, AUD prohibits the manufacture and unlawful possession, use, sale or distribution of illicit drugs and alcohol by students and employees on its property and at any university activity.
-Further information on the university's policies can be found in the Student Handbook.
+Further information on the university's policies can be found in the Student Handbook and on the AUD website.
 Any violation of these policies will result in appropriate disciplinary actions up to and including dismissal in the case of students and termination in the case of employees, even for a first offense.
 Violations of the law will also be referred to the appropriate law enforcement authorities.
 Students or employees may also be referred to abuse help centers.
-Information on the school's drugfree awareness program and drug and alcohol abuse prevention program may be obtained from the Office of the Dean of Student Services.
+Information on the school's drug-free awareness program and drug and alcohol abuse prevention program may be obtained from the Office of the Dean of Student Services.